obfusk/taskmaster/README.md

   taskmaster - manage tasks using a Taskfile

-  Similar to {f,sh}oreman, taskmaster uses a Taskfile to specify tasks to be run.
-Exports, concurrency and other configuration can be specified in a .taskmaster file (or $TASKMASTERRC).
+  Similar to {f,sh}oreman, taskmaster uses a Taskfile (or $TASKFILE) to specify tasks to be run.
+Exports, concurrency and other configuration can be specified in a .taskmaster file (or
+  $TASKMASTERRC).
 You can specify a global or task-specific logdir, or let taskmaster log to stdout.
 A task's command can be prefixed with SIG\* to use that signal to kill it.

   See \*.sample for examples.